7 Classification of Cotton Fibre in Details

 4. Gossypium Herbaceum: Levant cotton, native to Southern Africa & the Arabian peninsula.

 iv.
-Classification of Cotton on the basis of length:
+Types of Cotton fibre on the basis of length:

-According to length, cotton is classified as followings:
+According to length, cotton is classified as follows:

 • Short Staple Cotton Fiber: 10 mm to 24 mm in length